b7i6gf/ClamHub/README.md

 <p align="center">
 <img src="Docs/Scan.png" alt="ClamHub" width="700"/>
 </p>
 Pick or Drag and Drop a file, folder or entire drive and hit 'Start Scan'.
-The app prefers the ClamAV daemon (`clamdscan`) for parallel multi-core scanning and falls back to `clamscan` automatically if the daemon is not running.
+The app prefers the ClamAV daemon (`clamdscan`) for parallel multi-core scanning and falls back to `clamscan` automatically if the daemon is not running
-You can filter by file extension (e.g. `exe dll sys`) or even exclude Paths systemwide or for a particular scan to skip irrelevant files.
+You can filter by file extension (e.g. `exe dll sys`) or even exclude Paths systemwide or for a particular scan to skip irrelevant files
-Run a **memory scan** to check running processes and kill them instantly.
-Infected files can be reported only, moved to quarantine, or deleted - your choice per scan.
-Scans can be cancelled at any point.
+Run a **memory scan** to check running processes and kill them instantly Infected files can be reported only, moved to quarantine, or deleted - your choice per scan Scans can be cancelled at any point

 ---